 But what does the Bible say about it?

 Christ was born into one of the most corrupt societies the world has ever known.
-The Roman empire was absolutely consumed with lust and pride to a degree that most Americans couldn’t even imagine.
+The Roman empire was absolutely consumed with lust and pride.

-The Israelites were anxious for their Savior - someone who would deliver them politically (even militarily) from the rule of the Romans.
-They anticipated a Messiah who would unite them as a people under a God-fearing governmental authority like the kings in the Old Testament.
+The Jews living under Roman occupation were anxious for their Savior – someone who would deliver them politically (even militarily) from the rule of the Romans.
+They anticipated a Messiah who would unite them as a people under a God-fearing governmental authority like the kings of Israel in the Old Testament.

 Instead, God sent them Jesus.

 This Jesus had opportunities time and time again to overthrow the Roman authorities – he had the power of God at his command and with one word could have delivered his people from their oppression.
 He could have summoned an army of angels to conquer the kings of men across the entire world.

 But when the Pharisees tried to entice him to start a revolution against the corrupt government, he refused, instead telling them to “render to Caesar the things that are Caesar’s and to God the things that are God’s.”
 He instructed them to give the things of the world over to the world and to give their hearts to God.

 Christ’s example reminds us to set our eyes on God rather than on the kingdoms of the world.